neilabenlakhal/javascript-beginners-tutorial/README.md

 JavaScript was originally designed and developed to run only in browsers.

-1. **Text Editor/HTML Editor/Code Editor/Visual Code Editor** - `NotePad, NotePad++, SublimeText, Atom, Brackets, Coda, Visual Studio Code, DreamWeaver` etc.
+1. **Text Editor/HTML Editor/Code Editor/Visual Code Editor** -
-    - Just visit registered website of any of your favorite editor, download and install it (like **Visual Studio Code** = https://code.visualstudio.com)
-    - A JavaScript file (.js) is a text file itself consists of JavaScript code/statements, so to create/modify a JavaScript file we can use any text editors
+    - A JavaScript file (.js) is a text file itself consists of JavaScript code/statements, so to create/modify a JavaScript file we can use any text editors (like **Visual Studio Code** = https://code.visualstudio.com)

 2. **Browsers - To view output of .html pages with .js files** - `Google Chrome, Mozilla Firefox, Internet Explorer, Safari` etc.
     - Once the .html/.htm file created and saved, we can create a .js file and link within HTML and then we can see its output in any latest web browser